aws/karpenter-provider-aws/website/content/en/docs/getting-started/_index.md

   --group system:nodes
 ```

-Now, Karpenter can send requests for new EC2 instances to AWS and those instances can connect to your cluster.
+Now, Karpenter can launch new EC2 instances and those instances can connect to your cluster.

 ### Install Karpenter Helm Chart

 Use helm to deploy Karpenter to the cluster.

 We created a Kubernetes service account when we created the cluster using
 eksctl.
 Thus, we don't need the helm chart to do that.